-At Dereham Town Council we are responsible for the Recreation Ground, 7 Allotment sites, the Memorial Hall, the Cemetery, St Withburga’s Well, Bishop Bonner’s Cottage, Neatherd Moor (Abbots Field), dog bins, Barwells Court toilets, Farmers Market, weekly Tuesday & Friday Market, the Closed Churchyard, Fleece Meadow, Vicarage Meadow, Etling Green, the War Memorial and the Town Sign.
+At Dereham Town Council we are responsible for the Recreation Ground, 7 Allotment sites, the Memorial Hall (see link to Memorial Hall website on right hand side of this page), the Cemetery, St Withburga’s Well, Bishop Bonner’s Cottage, Neatherd Moor (Abbots Field), weekly Tuesday & Friday Markets, the Closed Churchyard, Fleece Meadow, Vicarage Meadow, Etling Green, the War Memorial, Dereham Windmill (see link to Dereham Windmill website on right hand side of this page), the Town Sign and dog/litter bins.

 The Assembly Rooms were built in 1756 on the site of the old Market Cross and Prison.
 It is one of the oldest buildings in the Town, mainly due to the great fires of 1581 and 1670 which destroyed most of the old wattle and daub thatched houses.
 The Assembly Rooms were built at a cost of £450, the money being raised by £50 shares in the building.
 With the passing of the years the original subscribers died or moved away and the Headborough were made Trustees and received the rents and applied them to various projects for the benefit of the general public.
 The Town Council of today still receives income from the residue of the Headborough Estates and the income is still applied to running the Town.